arbob/arbob/README.md

 My name is **Arbob Mehmood** _(Pronounced: /Ar-Bob’/)_.
 Some things about me:

 - 🔥 4+ years of experience building products and managing teams.
+- 💖 Full-stack dev with a passion to build software that can help people achieve their goals efficiently.
 - 📚 Avid problem solver and superfast learner.
 - 🥇 Obsessed with detail and customer centric approach to building software.
 - ⛳ Supernatural ability to break complex problems into small, easily-executable pieces.
 - 🏹 Love simplicity over anything.
-- 💖 My passion lies in building software that can help people achieve their goals efficiently.
 - 🚀 Always looking forward to helping and collaborate with young students and entrepreneurs having crazy ideas to change the world.

 **I post my thoughts, opinions and ideas here:** 🌐 [www.arbob.me](https://www.arbob.me)